-1. Before gas conversion, remove screws and access panel for selector valve.

-- 2. The gas selector valve should be in the LP position.
-Push and turn the selector knob clockwise until the knob locks into the NG position (See Fig. 4a).
+- 1. Before gas conversion, remove screws and access panel for selector valve. - 2.
+The gas selector valve should be in the LP position.
+Push and turn the selector knob counter clockwise until the knob locks into the NG position (See Fig. 4a).
 The selector valve must be locked in the NG position.
 DO NOT operate the heater between the locked positions. - 3.
 Remove plug from the inlet of the NG regulator. - 4.
-If the LP plug was removed previously, apply thread sealant to ensure that there are no leaks and install the NG plug into the inlet of the LP regulator and tighten firmly.
-(See Fig 5a and 5b). - 5.
+Using thread sealant to ensure there are no leaks, replace plug into the inlet of the LP regulator and tighten firmly (See Fig. 5a). - 5.
 Replace selector valve access panel.